matejkriz/svojsikac/E2E-TESTING.md

 ### Usage

+> "Be patient.
+Good things come to those who wait."
+>
+> It could take more than five minutes...

 ```
 gulp test-e2e -p -d ios       # run tests on ios in release mode
 gulp test-e2e -d ios          # run tests on ios in debug mode